Janette-Le/Disaster-Project/README.md

-As pickle file is too large it is uploaded at below link, named as Classification_model.pkl Link : ""
+As pickle file is too large it is uploaded at below link, named as Classification_model.pkl<br>
+Link : ""